daveleroy/SublimeDebugger/README.md

 1. Clone into your sublime Packages directory
 2. Install a debug adapter by running: ```Debugger: Install adapter``` inside sublime text.
-  - These are just a few of the debug adapters out that that have been added
+  - These are just a few of the debug adapters out there
   - You can add your own to the [settings file](https://github.com/daveleroy/sublime_db/blob/master/debug.sublime-settings)